SamBrooksh/NWNSamMod/Plan.md

 - [ ] Check and Fine Tune Duelist
 - [ ] Fill out TLK fields
 - [ ] Figure out Void Scarred debuffs - rewrite them with nwnx
+    - [ ] Would probably be smart to make only one (void scorn or void curse) be able to be applied at one time (On next attack) - or that it can only do one
+    - [x] Void Scorn (And test)
+    - [x] Void Curse (Consumed by Void) Needs testing - I think it works?
+Needs better graphics though
+    - [ ] Cursed Strikes
+    - [x] Void Fading - probably should make it work if the creator dies or the like...
+I think it should be fine for now... also should see if it works with xp
 - [ ] Get Learning Spell working, change where database is and persist between

 ## Prettifying/Polishing touches